teramako/NativeCommandCompleter.psm/docs/about_ArgumentCompleter.md

 }
 ```

-#### Completes filesystem directories or files with ".txt" extension
+#### Example 3.
+Completes filesystem directories or files with ".txt" extension

 > [!TIP]
 > It is a bit tedious, but you need to determine if it is a directory or not.